Distribute Power BI content to external guest users using Azure Active Directory B2B

 Control guest invites

 Power BI administrators can control external sharing just for Power BI by visiting the Power BI admin portal.
-But tenant administrators can also control external sharing with various Azure AD policies.
-These policies allow tenant administrators to
+But admins can also control external sharing with various Azure AD policies.
+These policies allow admins to:

 - Turn off invitations by end users